josephbeuysmum/Dertisch/README.md

 -   **kitchen** patterns: `head chefs`, `sous chefs`, and `ingredients`; and
 -   **salle** patterns: `waiters`, the `maitre d`, and the `sommelier`.

-*La salle* is a French noun meaning "the dining room in a restaurant", amongst other things.
+*La salle* is a French noun meaning "the dining room in a restaurant" in this context.

 ---